 - A. Failure to snap or free kick within 25 seconds after the ball is ready for play. - B. Putting the ball in play before it is declared ready for play. - C. Deliberately advancing the ball after it has been declared dead.
-Penalty: Delay of Game, 5 yards from previous spot.

 Unfair Tactics - The Referee may order the game clock started or stopped whenever, in his/her opinion, either team is trying to conserve or consume playing time by tactics obviously unfair.

 Penalty: Delay of Game, 5 yards from previous spot.

 12. Substitutions - No substitute shall enter during a down.
 All substitutions must enter the game during a dead ball.
-Penalty: Illegal substitution is a 5-yard penalty.
-Illegal Participation is a 10-yard penalty.

-4. SERIES OF DOWNS, NUMBER OF DOWN, & THE TEAM POSSESSION AFTER PENALTY
+SERIES OF DOWNS, NUMBER OF DOWN, & THE TEAM POSSESSION AFTER PENALTY

 - 1. Each team receives four (4) downs to pass the zone-line-to-gain or endzone. - 2.
 The zone line-to-gain in any series shall be the zone in advance of the ball, unless distance has been lost due to penalty or failure to gain.
 In such cases, the original zone in advance of the ball at the beginning of the series of downs is the zone line-to-gain.
 The most forward point of the ball, when declared dead between the goal lines, shall be the determining factor. - 3.
 A new series of downs shall be awarded when a team moves the ball into the next zone on a play free from penalty; or a penalty against the opponents moves the ball into the next zone; or an accepted penalty against the opponents involves an automatic first down; or either team has obtained legal possession of a ball as a result of a penalty, free kick, protected scrimmage kick, touchback, pass interception, or failure to gain the zone in advance of the ball. - 4.
-To start the game, 2nd half and following scores, the ball will be placed on the 20-yard line (2nd zone front line).
-The ball is to be spotted in the middle of the field for all plays.
+To start the game, 2nd half and following scores, the ball will be placed on the 20yd line (2nd zone front line).